 Check Festival Dates

 Not all destinations in Asia are priced equally.
-A single week in Japan may cost as much as a month in cheaper destinations such as India or Indonesia.
-If your budget is tight, consider altering your itinerary to allow for exciting activities -- such as scuba diving -- in cheaper countries.
+A single week in Singapore or Japan may cost as much as a month in cheaper destinations such as India or Indonesia.
+If your budget is tight, consider altering your itinerary to allow for more time or exciting activities — such as scuba diving — in cheaper countries.

 Contact Your Banks

 Call your banks and credit card companies to let them know that you will be traveling in Asia.
-Otherwise, they may deactivate your card as a fraud protection measure when they see new charges in Asia pop up.
+If you forget, they may deactivate your card as a fraud-protection measure when they see new charges in Asia pop up.
 You won't have access to your funds!
 Just in case, carry some U.S. dollars to exchange in a pinch until you get things sorted with the bank.

-A visa is a stamp or sticker placed in your passport that allows entry into a particular country.
+A travel visa is a stamp or sticker placed in your passport that allows entry into a particular country.
 Each country maintains their own strict requirements for entry; some may even change the rules on a whim.
-While many countries in Asia allow you to get stamped in upon arrival in the airport, many don't.
+Although many countries in Asia allow you to get stamped upon arrival in the airport, many don't.
 China, Vietnam, and Burma (Myanmar) are three examples — turning up without a visa is a very bad idea.

-Even for countries with visa-on-arrival service, arriving with a visa already in your passport can help avoid long lines and bureaucracy in the airport.
-You can obtain a visa by mailing your passport to a consulate for approval.
-Do not wait until the last minute; getting a visa can take weeks to process!
+Even for countries with visa-on-arrival service, arriving with a visa already in your passport can help avoid long lines and some bureaucracy in the airport.
+You can obtain a visa by mailing your passport to a consulate, or even better, applying in person.
+Do not wait until the last minute to begin research — some visas can take weeks to process!